saya1a/Documentation/kubernetes/README.md

 ****Q. Explain how do you implement the pod disruption budget in kubernets?****

-A Pod Disruption Budget (PDB) ensures that a minimum number or percentage of pods remain available during voluntary disruptions, such as node maintenance, rolling updates, or cluster autoscaling.
+A Pod Disruption Budget (PDB) ensures that a minimum number or percentage of pods remain available during **voluntary disruptions**, such as node maintenance, rolling updates, or cluster autoscaling.
 This helps in maintaining application availability and preventing downtime.

-To implement a PDB, we create a PodDisruptionBudget resource, specifying either minAvailable (minimum pods that must stay available) or maxUnavailable (maximum pods that can be disrupted) along with a label selector to target specific pods.
+To implement a PDB, we create a PodDisruptionBudget resource, specifying either **minAvailable** (minimum pods that must stay available) or **maxUnavailable** (maximum pods that can be disrupted) along with a label selector to target specific pods.

 For example, a PDB with minAvailable: 1 ensures that at least one pod is always running.
 We apply the PDB using kubectl apply -f <pdb-file>.yaml and verify it using kubectl get pdb.